tqsd/photon_weave/docs/index.rst

 Applying Quantum Channels
 =============================

 Each of the states (`Fock`, `Polarization`, `CustomState` and `CompositeEnvelope`) allows an user to apply a Quantum Channel represented with Kraus operators.
-A quantum channel is a CPTC (Completely positive, trace preserving) map between two spaces and it can be defined with kraus operators :math:`K_i`, where it must hold :math:`\sum_{k=0}^\infty K_i^\ast K_i \leq \mathbb{1}`.
+A quantum channel is a CPTP (Completely positive, trace preserving) map between two spaces and it can be defined with Kraus operators :math:`K_i`, where it must hold :math:`\sum_{k=0}^\infty K_i^\ast K_i \leq \mathbb{1}`.
 Any given channel is then applied:

 .. math::
   \psi= \sum_i K_i \rho K_i^\ast

-Note that in order to apply kraus operator, the states needs to be in a density matrix formalism and it will be automatically expanded for you.
+Note that in order to apply Kraus operator, the states needs to be in a density matrix formalism and it will be automatically expanded for you.

 Measuring